 We offer a full suite of multilingual market entry and back-office services, including company formation, hiring and employment, accounting and taxation, visa processing and legal representation support.
 This makes us your single point of contact for all your corporate law and accounting needs when investing in Central America.

-Reach out to us today at [email protected] for more information about how we can support your Central American expansion.
+Reach out to us today for more information about how we can support your Central American expansion.

 Learn more about our team and expert authors, and check out our short presentation below on El Salvador, a Northern Triangle member and attractive destination for Central American investment.

 Camilo Mantilla is currently an international advisor at the John Jay College of Criminal Justice in New York, focusing on security and public safety in Mexico.
 He has worked as a legal advisor and project manager for the United Nations in Central America and Colombia, where he also assisted foreign owned and publicly traded companies do business and conduct risk management strategies.